What are the box office hours?

 While the tour is outside, may I smoke?

 For the comfort and health of all our guests and guides, we maintain a strict no-smoking policy on all of our tours.

 We LOVE dogs, and we usually see lots of them on our South End tour in particular, but since we will be entering food establishments, we must be respectful of their rules, so please leave the puppers at home for this!

 No!
 We encourage our tour partners to vary their tasting samples.
 Additionally, tour stops are subject to change without notice in order to keep our tours fresh and new.

-We also frequently work with chocolatiers and vendors from outside the city limits of Boston, who may sponsor our goodie bags and provide special bonus treats for our guests.
+We also frequently work with chocolatiers, chocolate makers, and vendors from outside the Greater Boston area, who may sponsor our goodie bags and provide special bonus treats for our guests.

 We might even have the opportunity to spontaneously add a surprise stop to a tour if such a situation presents itself.
-We’re always trying to share new chocolate treats with our tour guests!
+We’re always sharing new chocolate treats and products with our tour guests!

 I’m a local business, and I’d like to partner with Cocoa Beantown.
 How can we make that happen?